Version 1.3.0

 You may want to store an original value, modify the value during the Flow, and later compare the modified value with the original one.
 In that case, you can store the original value as a temporary value, continue with your calculations, and read the original value again later in the same Flow.

 This card is used together with the Expression trigger captured card.
 It is typically connected to one or more trigger cards.
-When the card runs, it checks a list of expressions.
-If all expressions are true, it triggers the matching Expression trigger captured card.
-This is useful when several different events should lead to one clean trigger, but only when a complete set of conditions is valid.
-The card accepts:
+When the card runs, it checks one or more expressions.
+If the full expression result is true, it triggers the matching Expression trigger captured card.
+This is useful when several different events should lead to one clean trigger, but only when the required conditions are valid.

 A unique Trigger ID.